vvv-school/assignment_yarp-find-rgb/README.md

 - some Yarp Motor Interfaces: [yarp::dev::IEncoders](http://www.yarp.it/classyarp_1_1dev_1_1IEncoders.html), [yarp::dev::IPositionControl2](http://www.yarp.it/classyarp_1_1dev_1_1IPositionControl2.html) and [yarp::dev::IControlMode2](http://www.yarp.it/classyarp_1_1dev_1_1IControlMode2.html);
 - [yarp::sig::Image](http://www.yarp.it/classyarp_1_1sig_1_1Image.html) and [yarp::sig::PixelRgb](http://www.yarp.it/structyarp_1_1sig_1_1PixelRgb.html).

-Don't panic :smiley:, if you attended [this tutorial](), you are ready to start!

 # Assignment

 Before starting working on the robot, we need to check :flashlight: if everything is working fine :wrench:.